FadyWaheed11/UI-Automation-Best-Practices/README.md

 * Data Driven Framework is an automation testing framework in which input values are read from data files and stored into variables in test scripts.
 * Data Driven Testing is important because testers frequently have multiple data sets for a single test and creating individual tests for each data set can be time-consuming.
 * In our case we will use JSON files for data driven.
+### Why JSON over Excel?
+ - Most of data driven testing framework we have used Excel – Apache POI But there is other medium as well to store data into files such as csv, xml, json, text file, etc.
+ - Excel is good to manage data and to use but it comes with its own limitations.
+Like MS Office needs to be installed on the system where the tests are being executed.
+ - As the test servers has never bound to have such dependencies.
+ - If test is run on Mac, then again there is a different problem.